ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 Before building, it is always good to check if all dependencies have been installed.
 We execute the following from the **base workspace folder** (i.e. just above the src folder of your **workspace**):

 `rosdep install --from-paths src --ignore-src -r --rosdistro <distro> -y`
-Substitute <distro> with the current version of ROS2 you are running on.
+Substitute <distro> with the current version of ROS 2 you are running on.
 Ex: `foxy`

 From the same location, build the workspace: